 A laser is dangerous equipment that requires a responsible operator.
 Without correct training and knowledge the laser can cause irreparable damage.

 There are some simple ways to give yourself some piece of mind with your laser tattoo removal operator.
 Here are some questions to ask the clinic operator even if you already know the answer:

 Qualifications: Ask your operator what qualifications they have.
 If they only have a LSO certificate then they will not have had the years of training and experience required to care for your skin.
 Just following an instruction manual to set the parameters isn’t adequate.
 Correct use of the laser system requires the operator to assess skin response during treatment to adjust the fluence to maximise clearance and reduce risk.

 Ongoing Training: Ask what type of additional ongoing training the operator undertakes.
 Laser technology is constantly advancing.
 The picosecond laser system has just been released and there are always new protocols and parameters that are getting refined.
-At Detail Tattoo Removal our clinician’s report back to the manufacturers on in-clinic results.
+At Eden Tattoo Removal our clinician’s report back to the manufacturers on in-clinic results.
 This feedback system ensures protocols and parameters are current, safe and working.

 How laser tattoo removal works and how your immune system affects the results?
 Ask this simple question.
 If the operator struggles to explain how laser technology works then you should ask, should this operator be performing your treatment.

 Article you might find helpful: How The Immune System Affects Laser Tattoo Removal Results